Backyard Wedding at a Nice Victorian House near Minneapolis, MN

 A Victorian styled home

 The Habberstad is a real jewel.
-It’s an historic Victorian styled home, all wooden made, on 3 floors.
+It’s a historic Victorian styled home, all wooden made, on 3 floors.
 Today it’s been renovated and turned into a Bed & Breakfast.
 They kept many authentic parts that are gorgeous.
-Furthermore, Helaine and Mark, the owners, are doing a lot of positive efforts towards keeping the home in good conditions and enhancing the decoration.
-In other words, let’s say that this home looks like a live museum.
+Furthermore, Helaine and Mark, the owners, are doing a lot of positive efforts toward keeping the home in good condition and enhancing the decoration.
+In other words, let’s say that this home looks like a living museum.
 You can really understand the work that has been done by looking at the garden where they have installed a fountain.
+The house porch features a remarkable sign dated from 1897 and hosts a swing bench.
+The home’s colors (off-white, green, and pink, very British) are highly improbable and, of course, remind me of British taste.

 It’s in this historic house that the bride was getting ready.
 Actually, the preparation took place in the adjacent Carriage House, which is more modern and offered all the amenities of a modern hotel.
 During this time, the bride was surrounded by her maid of honor and bridesmaids.